aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/consolidation-function/_index.md

 type: docs
 weight: 20
 url: /cpp/consolidation-function/
-description: Learn how to apply ConsolidationFunction to data fields of a pivot table using Aspose.Cells with C++.
+description: Learn how to apply a ConsolidationFunction to data fields of a pivot table using Aspose.Cells with C++.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Consolidation function**

-Aspose.Cells can be used to apply ConsolidationFunction to data fields (or value fields) of the pivot table.
-In Microsoft Excel, you can right-click the value field and then select **Value Field Settings...** option and then select the tab **Summarize Values By**.
-From there, you can select any ConsolidationFunction of your choice like Sum, Count, Average, Max, Min, Product, Distinct Count, etc.
+Aspose.Cells can be used to apply a **ConsolidationFunction** to data fields (or value fields) of a pivot table.
+In Microsoft Excel, you can right‑click the value field and then select the **Value Field Settings...** option and then select the tab **Summarize Values By**.
+From there, you can select any ConsolidationFunction of your choice, such as Sum, Count, Average, Max, Min, Product, Distinct Count, etc.

-Aspose.Cells provides [**ConsolidationFunction**](https://reference.aspose.com/cells/cpp/aspose.cells/consolidationfunction/) enumeration to support the following consolidation functions.
+Aspose.Cells provides the [**ConsolidationFunction**](https://reference.aspose.com/cells/cpp/aspose.cells/consolidationfunction/) enumeration to support the following consolidation functions.

 - ConsolidationFunction::Average
 - ConsolidationFunction::Count